MOVEit Data Breach: What You Need to Know

 Be sure to:

-- Freeze your credit.
+• Freeze your credit.
 You have the right to freeze your credit, which limits companies from being able to access your credit report.
 That can help stop identity thieves from opening accounts in your name.
 If you want to apply for credit, you'll have to "thaw" your credit file first.
-Experian CreditLock, included with Experian CreditWorksSM Premium, provides an easy way to lock and unlock your credit file.
+Experian CreditLock, included with Experian's Premium membership, provides an easy way to lock and unlock your credit file.

-- Initiate a fraud alert.
+• Place a fraud alert.
 You have the right to request a fraud alert with the national credit bureaus (Experian, TransUnion and Equifax), which can make it difficult for fraudsters to open a credit account in your name.
 Once you alert one of the bureaus, a fraud alert will be placed on all three of your credit reports.
 If a lender tries to process a new credit application using your information, they'll be instructed to verify the applicant's identity before approving it.
-Fraud alerts last one year, but you can extend it to seven years.
+Initial fraud alerts last for one year, but can be renewed.

-- Protect your identity.
-Experian IdentityWorksSM Premium and Family plans include identity theft monitoring and dark web surveillance.
+• Protect your identity.
+Experian Premium and Family memberships include identity theft monitoring and dark web surveillance.
 You'll have access to CreditLock and will be notified of changes made to your credit reports with all three credit bureaus.
 If someone applies for credit in your name, you'll be the first to know.

 The Bottom Line